datanav/docs/getting-started.rst

 Similarly, imagine you work on a global pipe which merges data from 3 different sources.
 Two of these sources contain millions of entities, and one only a few.
 Let’s say you wish to change the output containing data from the source with only a few entities.
 Resetting the whole pipe in this case is unnecessary since we only need to reprocess a few entities, The **Update last seen** option also supports resetting the data from several sources at different times, thus if you need to reprocess the entities from the "small" dataset, you may do so without sending through all the other million entities, which will in either case be unaffected by your DTL changes.

+There are other reasons both to reprocess all the data and only some of it, but the main point is to assess every situation individually.

 Go to the :ref:`Labs section <getting-started-labs>` and do :ref:`Lab 9 <getting-started-labs-9>` for examples and to play around with data and see how it works.

 .. _getting-started-sinks:

 Sinks
 -----

 Sinks are at the receiving end of pipes and are responsible for writing entities into an internal dataset or a target system.

-Sinks can support batching by implementing specific methods and accumulating entities in a buffer before writing the batch.
+Sinks can support `batching <https://docs.sesam.io/configuration.html#batching>`__ by implementing specific methods and accumulating entities in a buffer before writing the batch.
 The size of each batch can be specified using the batch_size property on the pipe.
 See the section on batching for more information.
-We also recommend that you read about the sinks in the documentation and "Best practice" ofr best ways of working with the.
+We also recommend that you read about the sinks in the documentation and "Best practice" for  best ways of working with them.

 .. _getting-started-csv-endpoint: